IrinaElena235/React-News-App/README.md

-# IT School news
+# News Website

 This is the final project from my Web Development course that I took @ IT School.

 ## Demo

-The project is deployed at: https://itschool-news-irina-main.netlify.app/
+The project is deployed at: https://itschool-news-irina-main.netlify.app

 ## Features